hpcloud/unix_cli/Examples.markdown

 To add a new keypair and save it to a file:

         $ hpcloud keypairs:add mykeypair2 --output
-        # => Created key pair 'mykeypair2' and saved it in a file at './mykeypair2.pem'.
+        # => Created key pair 'mykeypair2' and saved it to a file at './mykeypair2.pem'.

 To add a new keypair by importing public key data: